-1. The prospective student should submit an application for admission.

-Students who hold a high school diploma or have completed a GED must provide an official copy of the high school transcript or GED along with the application for admission.

-3. An applicant under 18 years of age should be a high school graduate.
+- 1. The prospective students should submit an application for admission. - Students who hold a high school diploma or have completed a GED must provide an official copy of the high school transcript or GED along with the application for admission. - 3.
+An applicant under 18 years of age should be a high school graduate.
 A student must be 171⁄2 years of age or older to enroll in a JTPA program.
-An exception may be made when recommended by the secondary school last attended by the applicant and with the applicant's parent or guardian's permission.

-4. An applicant may be required to take a vocational aptitude test to determine admission to a specific vocational program.
+An exception may be made when recommended by the secondary school last attended by the applicant and with the applicant's parent's or guardian's permission. - An applicant may be required to take a vocational aptitude test to determine admission to a specific vocational program.

-5. Applicants to vocational health occupations programs must be high school graduates or must have achieved the 12th grade level on the General Education Development (GED) Test.
+- 5. Applicants to vocational health occupations programs must be high school graduates or must have achieved the 12th grade level on the General Education Development (GED) Test.
 High school transcripts or GED certificates must be provided.
-Other entrance tests are required, and students are selected by a health occupations admissions committee.

-Any new student submitting an application and attending classes on any campus or center must submit documentation of immunization against red measles (Rubeola) and German measles or proof of exemption.

-Students are not officially accepted until the above admission requirements are satisfactorily completed.

-8. All of the vocational programs at the campuses and centers of the College are open-entry and open-exit as far as admissions and completion are concerned, except Vocational Secretarial Training at the George County Occupational Training Center and all of the Health Occupations programs of the College.
+Other entrance tests are required, and students are selected by a health occupations admissions committee. - 6.
+Any new student submitting an application and attending classes on any campus or center must submit documentation of immunization against red measles (Rubeola) and German measles or proof of exemption. - Students are not officially accepted until the above admission requirements are satisfactorily completed. - 8.
+Most of the vocational programs at the campuses and centers of the College are open-entry and open-exit as far as admissions and completion are concerned.
 This means that students are accepted at times other than the beginning of semesters for training, a practice highly recommended by the majority of vocational educators nationally.